A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Conclusion

-We hope that this survey will help clarify and unify work tackling the problem of generalisation in RL, spurring further research in this area, and survey as a touch-point and reference for researchers and practitioners both inside and outside the field.
+We hope that this survey will help clarify and unify work tackling the problem of zero-shot generalisation in RL, spurring further research in this area, and serve as a touch-point and reference for researchers and practitioners both inside and outside the field.